devanooga/devanooga.com/_posts/2017-04-17-How-to-Post-to-the-Devanooga-Blog.md

 layout: post
 permalink:
 author: ryanmaynard
+tags:
+ - blog
+ - github
+ - jekyll
 ---

 In an attempt to add value to the devanooga community, a few members suggested that a blog be created.
 If you would like to contribute, here are a few instructions on how you can go about that.

 <!--excerpt-->